 Summary: For most people, their house payment is their biggest financial commitment.
 It can be incredibly freeing to pay that off.

 Does it make sense?
 There’s nothing wrong with paying your mortgage off early.
-It’s certainly the right move for many people.
-But you have to keep in mind the opportunity cost; you might be losing money over long-term by paying your mortgage instead of investing more.
+But you have to keep in mind the opportunity cost; you might be losing money over the long-term by paying off your mortgage instead of investing more.

 One other thing to keep in mind is that these two actions aren’t mutually exclusive.
 You don’t have to choose between paying off your mortgage early and investing more.
 Say you have $500 left over at the end of the month; consider investing $250 of it and putting $250 toward paying off your home debt.

 - Increase your paydown little by little.
 Challenge yourself each month to see how many months in a row you can increase your payment, even if it’s only $25 more a month.

 - Take advantage of bonuses.
 When you come across a large sum of money, like a tax refund or bonus at work, put it toward your mortgage.

 One strategy that some people use to pay off their mortgage ahead of schedule is velocity banking, in which you take out a home equity line of credit and use those funds to pay down your mortgage in big chunks.
 You can learn more in this velocity banking guide, which goes into the pros and cons of the approach.